Paulvitalis200/Docker-basics/README.md

 - `docker images` - Lists all the running images
 - `docker stop [id]` - Stops a certain running container
 - `docker exec -it [id] bash` - Starts a docker interactive bash of the specific container
+- `docker run --name sidehustle-image -p 4680:3000 -d paulvitalis/sidehustle-image` - Runs a docker image on the specified port in daemon mode

 # 2. VOLUMES